pachyderm/docs/content/latest/reference/pachctl/pachctl_wait.md

 ## pachctl wait

-Wait for the side-effects of a Pachyderm resource to propagate.
+Wait for the side-effects of a MLDM resource to propagate.

 ### Synopsis

-Wait for the side-effects of a Pachyderm resource to propagate.
+Wait for the side-effects of a MLDM resource to propagate.

 ### Options